 This content is the subscriber only version of the KONDA Inflation Expectations Survey within the KONDA Barometer.
 This version includes a wider range of questions covering additional demographic and political breakdowns.

-In December, inflation expectations for the next 12 months remained generally at the same level as t...
+In June, inflation expectations for the next 12 months were measured at 89 percent, down 4 points fr...

 KONDA Newsletter